triska/clpfd/README.md

 [n_queens.pl](n_queens.pl): Model the so-called ["N-queens puzzle"](https://en.wikipedia.org/wiki/Eight_queens_puzzle) with CLP(FD) constraints.
-This example is a good candidate to experiment with different search strategies, specified as options for [`labeling/2`](http://www.swi-prolog.org/pldoc/man?predicate=labeling/2).
+This example is a good candidate to experiment with different search strategies, specified as options of [`labeling/2`](http://www.swi-prolog.org/pldoc/man?predicate=labeling/2).

+## SICStus compatibility

+I am aiming for compatibility with the CLP(FD) system of SICStus Prolog.
+All examples work with at most small changes with SICStus Prolog too.
+For example, instead of `(ins/2)`, you need to use `domain/3` in SICStus Prolog.

+For better performance, I highly recommend you obtain a copy of SICStus Prolog, and use it to solve more serious tasks with CLP(FD).